klamt-lab/straindesign/README.rst

 A COBRApy-based[1] package for computational design of metabolic networks
 ======================================================================

-Comprehensive package for computing strain design designs with the COBRApy toolbox.
-Supports MCS, MCS with nested optimization, OptKnock, RobustKnock and OptCouple, uses GPR-rule and network compression and allows for reaction and/or gene addition/removal/regulation.
+The comprehensive package for MILP-based strain design design computation with the COBRApy toolbox supports MCS, MCS with nested optimization, OptKnock, RobustKnock and OptCouple, GPR-rule integration, gene and reaction knockouts and additions as well as regulatory interventions.
+The extensive and lossless network and GPR compression allows strain design computations from genome-scale metabolic networks.

 |pic1| |pic2| |pic3|